daughpane/guia_backend/README.md

    https://pip.pypa.io/en/latest/installation/

-Note: If you have created virtual environment named guia, delete it first.
+**Notes:**

-## Run this in the terminal to install all the dependencies.
+- If you have created virtual environment named guia, delete it first.

-      `pip install -r requirements.txt`
+- Make sure you are in the main branch.

 ## Verify Python and Django version ##
    Go back to the vs code with the guia_backend project.
    Run command